KaushikML/vf_health_copilot/README.md

 Virtue Health Planning Copilot is a hybrid AI system built on Databricks that enables non-technical planners to:

-- understand healthcare coverage across regions
+- Understand healthcare coverage across regions
-- identify underserved areas
+- Identify underserved areas
-- detect suspicious or overstated facility claims
+- Detect suspicious or overstated facility claims
-- explore services offered by healthcare facilities
+- Explore services offered by healthcare facilities
-- make evidence-based planning decisions
+- Make evidence-based planning decisions

 The system combines structured analytics, semantic retrieval with FAISS, and rule-based intelligence to deliver transparent and actionable insights.